matheus-teixeira-stratusgrid/terraform-test-website-iac/README.md

-# terraform-test-website-iac
+# terraform-s3-static-website

-Terraform IaC for building the infrastructure for the test website
+Terraform for hosting a static website hosted on AWS using S3.